Troubleshoot the TPM

 To clear the TPM

-After the PC restarts, your TPM will be automatically prepared for use by Windows.
+- After the device restarts, your TPM will be automatically prepared for use by Windows.

 Normally, the TPM is turned on as part of the TPM initialization process.
-You do not normally need to turn the TPM on or off.
+You don't normally need to turn the TPM on or off.
 However, if necessary you can do so by using the TPM MMC.

 Turn on the TPM

-If you want to use the TPM after you have turned it off, you can use the following procedure to turn on the TPM.
+If you want to use the TPM after you've turned it off, you can use the following procedure to turn on the TPM.

-After the computer restarts, but before you sign in to Windows, you will be prompted to accept the reconfiguration of the TPM.
-This ensures that the user has physical access to the computer and that malicious software is not attempting to make changes to the TPM.
+After the device restarts, but before you sign in to Windows, you'll be prompted to accept the reconfiguration of the TPM.
+The acceptance ensures that the user has physical access to the computer and that malicious software isn't attempting to make changes to the TPM.

 Turn off the TPM